api3dao/oev-docs/docs/oev-searchers/glossary.md

 [base feed](#base-feed) and [OEV feed](#oev-feed) and prefers the fresher out of the two.
 Our implementation is called `Api3ReaderProxyV1` and partially supports Chainlink's AggregatorV2V3Interface for convenience.

+### OEV Rewards

+OEV Rewards refer to the amount paid to the dApp.
+These rewards constitute the majority portion of the [OEV auction proceeds](#oev-proceeds).

 ### Protocol fee